Public Spending in the USA

 [+] Drill-down: Click on the [+] to drill down to more detailed numbers on public spending.

-Pie Chart: Click on a pie icon to display a pie chart.
-You can create a pie chart for federal, state and local, and overall spending/revenue.
+Pie Chart: You can select a pie chart.
+You can create a pie chart for central government, local authority, and overall spending/revenue.

 back to table | back to top